 How to make the most of the space in your studio apartment

-It’s first worth thinking about how your apartment needs to function each day.
+It’s first worth thinking how apartments for rent in Birmingham needs to function each day.
 Is it doubling as an office space?
 Or a place to host guests?
 Once you’ve established what your space needs to do, you can begin adopting these tips to plan further:

 - Maximise light